Homological properties of the relative Frobenius morphism: Homological dimension

 Throughout, all rings will be commutative, noetherian of characteristic $p>0$.
 We will also assume all rings are $F$-finite.
 Fix a local homomorphism $\varphi\colon(R,\fm_R,k_R)\to(S,\fm_S,k_S)$ of finite flat dimension.
-In this setting, a result of Peskine-Szpiro \cite{PS73} gives that $S\otimes_R^\bL F_*R\cong S\otimes_RF_*R$.
+In this setting, \cite[Corollary~3.5(a)]{Marley-Webb:2016} gives that $S\otimes_R^\bL F_*R\cong S\otimes_RF_*R$ when $R\to S$ is finite.
 Our goal is to understand how the homological properties of the relative Frobenius relate to those of the (derived) fibers of $\varphi$.
 Recall the following diagram

 where $F_{S/R}$ is the relative Frobenius of $\varphi$ induced by the universal property of the tensor product.
 The main idea that we exploit to investigate this relationship is that the Frobenius on the derived closed fiber, $F\colon S\otimes_R^\bL k_R\to F_*\left(S\otimes_R^\bL k_R\right)$, can be factored as follows: